-Effective July 1, 2019, the Employer shall contribute three dollars and fifty-four cents (\$3.54) per Department-paid hour worked by all home care workers covered by this Agreement to the Trust, two and one-half cents (\$.025) of which may be used in accordance with Article 27.
-Effective July 1, 2020, the Employer shall contribute three dollars and sixty-one cents (\$3.61) per Department-paid hour worked by all home care workers covered by this Agreement to the Trust, two and one-half cents (\$.025) of which shall be used in accordance with Article 27.
+Effective July 1, 2021, the Employer shall contribute three dollars and seventy-nine cents (\$3.79) per Department-paid hour worked by all home care workers covered by this Agreement to the Trust, two and one-half cents (\$.025) of which may be used for a Health and Safety Benefit.
+Effective July 1, 2022, the Employer shall contribute three dollars and ninety-eight cents (\$3.98) per Department-paid hour worked by all home care workers covered by this Agreement to the Trust, two and one-half cents (\$.025) of which shall be used for a Health and Safety Benefit.
 Department-paid hours shall not include administrative time in Section 8.5, consumer participation hours, training hours, paid time off or vacations.

-Contributions required by this provision shall be paid to the Trust on or before the twenty-fifth day of the month following the month in which service hours are paid.
+Contributions required by this provision shall be paid to the Trust on or before the twenty-fifth (25th) day of the month following the month in which service hours are paid.
 Contributions shall be transmitted together with a remittance report containing such information, in such manner, and on such form as may be required by the Trust or its designee.